 You will work with our experienced team of dedicated imagers as well as with a diagnostic imaging specialist.
-Interns on this rotation are also responsible for acquiring nuclear scintigraphy images – bone scans occur on a maximum of three days a week in the afternoons.
+Interns on this rotation are also responsible for acquiring nuclear scintigraphy images – bone scans occur a maximum of three days a week in the afternoons.
 You will also be involved in helping acquire CT images including standing and GA scans.

 Although the hospital has a high MRI caseload, interns are not expected to perform MRI scans although are encouraged to learn about the process and interpretation of images.

-During the night rotation, interns stay on site in provided accommodation and have responsibility for admitting emergencies and providing in patient care.
+You will share the on call duties (weeknights and weekends) equally with your intern mates.
+When on call, interns stay on site in provided accommodation and have responsibility for admitting emergencies and providing in patient care.

+The four interns start at staggered intervals during the year which allows for training of the new intern by the more senior interns.
+Both new and recent graduates are welcome to apply and although 6 months or more of experience is ideal it is not a prerequisite.
 Interns will be trained to perform the duties of the job by their senior interns, senior vets and the nursing team.
-Individual case responsibility/decision making is not expected but as the programme progresses, interns will be given more case responsibility.
+Individual case responsibility/decision making is not expected but as the programme progresses interns will be given more case responsibility.
 Our aim is to train our interns to be competent in all the skills required of an ambulatory vet and to prepare them for whatever post-internship job they are aiming for.

 Our vet team also provides veterinary cover for Badminton and Blenheim Horse Trials, Cheltenham racecourse and several other equine sporting events – interns get to enjoy a day at one of these competitions, accompanying the on duty vet.